Sussex-Neuroscience/many_pinetime_heartbeats/Documentation/SetupUsage/Readme.md

 #### Install dependencies
 This project uses several Python libraries including Flet, Asyncio, Threading, NumPy, Bleak and Bleak.exc (extension of Bleak).
 ##### Option 1: Using requirements.txt
+(This file can be found in the Flet folder.)
 ```shell
 pip install -r requirements.txt
 ```